Roboron3042/Cyberpunk-Neon/README.md

 ### KDE

 You can use the KDE color scheme with any theme, as long as they are not kvantum themes.
-But for consistency is better to install [Materia-Dark for KDE](https://github.com/PapirusDevelopmentTeam/materia-kde) (or any of the QT versions of the GTK variants) to fit with gtk theme.
+For consistency is better to install [Materia-Dark for KDE](https://github.com/PapirusDevelopmentTeam/materia-kde) (or any of the QT versions of the GTK variants) to fit with gtk theme.

 Next you have to copy CyberpunkNeon.colors to ~/.local/share/color-schemes